Nicolivain/portfolio-tracker/README.md

 # Portfolio Tracker
 A python-augmented excel spreadsheet to track portfolio performance.
 Supports multiple books with multiple currencies.

-The framework is easily extendable to add extra plots or reports.
+The framework is easily extendable to add extra plots or reports, contributions welcome!

 ## Visuals